bluekvirus/Stage.js/implementation/HOWTO.md

 view.close(); //this will close the overlay as well;
 ```
 This is the recommended way of using custom views as overlays.

+**Note**: After closing the overlayed view, remember to re-new it before showing as overlay again.

 ###Markdown